p0wnz/Godotstick/README.md

-# Godot
+# Godot thumb stick for android
 A premade thumb stick for android